 So, should you care?

-Well if any of you have had to renew your driver’s license in South Africa in the last few month’s I’m sure you can relate to what bad UX is.
-The Licensing Department’s new online booking system is a nightmare (read about a journalists experience).
+I’m going to use an example we all have to experience here in South Africa when renewing our driver’s licenses (something we have to do every 5 years).
+It’s a perfect example of what bad UX is.
+The Licensing Department’s online booking system is a nightmare (you can read about one journalist’s experience here).
 When people are unable to do the one thing that the system is designed to do – that results in a VERY bad UX.
 Something you should not be subjecting your users to.

-How does this relate to you and your website?
+So, how does this relate to you and your website?
 Although you may not be providing a UX anywhere near as awful as the licensing department’s, something as simple as not adding a button where users are expecting to see one – may be losing you customers.
-You need to make sure that something as simple as a misplaced button isn’t frustrating your users and we have some tips for you that should help.
+You need to make sure that something as simple as a misplaced button isn’t frustrating your users and I have a couple of tips for you that should help.

 Here are some simple rules that help to enhance any site’s UX: